microsoft/CNTK/Documentation/current_iteration.md

 # Aug-Sept 2017 Notes

+## Breaking change
+### This iteration requires cuDNN 6.0 in order to support dilated convolution and deterministic pooling.
+Please update your cuDNN.

 ## Documentation

 ### Add HTML version of tutorials and manuals so that they can be searchable